 “California soils contain ample amounts of most plant nutrients,” writes Paul Moore in the 1952 Yearbook of the California Avocado Society, the Bible of avocado culture.
 “The function of fertilization is to supplement deficiencies in the soil, not to feed the tree directly with all its nutrient requirements.
 The most common deficiencies suffered by avocados are nitrogen and zinc.”

-So, the soil in your yard may have all your avocado needs, but commonly in California, avocado trees need added nitrogen and perhaps zinc.
+So, the soil in your yard may meet all your avocado needs, but commonly in California, avocado trees need added nitrogen and perhaps zinc.
 How do we know if this is the case with our own particular soil?

 But maybe you’d like to give it a little boost, a little extra just to make some bonus fruit?
-It doesn’t quite work that way.
+It doesn’t work that way.

 In the book Avocado Production in California, former University of California farm advisor Gary Bender writes, “It should be remembered that there is no “magic bullet” fertilizer that will increase avocado production, unless that particular grove has a deficiency in a particular element.”